sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/upgrade/index.md

 ## Docker

-With the new container you don't need to tell it to start sitespeed.io, just do:
+With the 4/5.x containers you no longer need to tell it to start sitespeed.io:

 ~~~ bash
 $ docker run --privileged --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io https://www.sitespeed.io/